 Members of the Council have direct control over the Council's financial and operational policies.
-During 2023/24, works and services totalling £12.163m of expenditure and £0.130m of income were commissioned from organisations in which seven Members had an interest.
+During 2024/25, works and services totalling £17.027m of expenditure and £0.287m of income were commissioned from organisations in which five Members had an interest.
+This included £16.674m of expenditure and £0.137m of income to Tarmac that related to highways work and materials, and £0.124m of expenditure and £0.001m of income related to Southdene Community Centre.
 Contracts were entered into in full compliance with the Council's Constitution.
-Payments and grants totalling £29.444m of expenditure and £1.130m of income were paid and received, to and from housing associations, hospital trusts, and voluntary organisations, in which there were 79 expressions of interest from Members and from two officers.
+Payments and grants totalling £9.392m of expenditure and £1.229m of income were paid and received, to and from housing associations, hospital trusts, and voluntary organisations, in which there were 94 expressions of interest from Members and from two officers.
 In all cases, the relevant Members and Officers have declared their interest and taken no part in any prejudicial discussion or decision relating to the transactions.